skingan/purge_haplotigs_multiBAM/README.md

 #### STEP 1

-Generate a coverage histogram (either by running the first script or using your favourite method)
+Generate a coverage histogram by running the first script.
+You will also need the bedtools genecov output file for STEP 2.

 ```
 #!text